Model-Free Nonlinear Feedback Optimization: Performance Analysis

 \section{Performance Analysis}

 In this section, we analyze the performance of implementing the proposed feedback optimization controller \eqref{eq:updateOPT} in closed loop with the system \eqref{eq:system}.
 We first establish some supporting lemmas on the bounds and recursive inequalities of certain important variables.
-Then, we present our performance certificate and discuss its implications.
+Then, we present our performance certificates and discuss their implications.